ddnexus/pagy/docs/api/pagy.md

 | `vars`   | The variables hash                                                                                                 |
 | `params` | The `:params` variable (`Hash` or `Proc`)                                                                          |

-### series(...)

-This method is the core of the pagination.
-It returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
-It accepts an optional `size` argument (only useful for extras), defaulted on the `:size` variable.

-**Notice**: A `:gap` is added only where the series is missing at least two pages.
-When the series is missing only one page, the `:gap` is replaced with the page link of the actual missing page.
-That's because the page link uses the same space of the `...` gap but it is more useful.

-The nav helpers and the templates basically loop through this array and render the correct item by simply checking its type:

-- if the item is an `Integer` then it is a page link
-- if the item is a `String` then it is the current page
-- if the item is the `:gap` symbol then it is a gap in the series

-That is self-contained, simple and efficient.

-**Notice**: This method returns an empty array if the passed `size` (i.e. the `:size` variable by default) is set to an empty array.
-Useful to totally skip the generation of page links in the frontend.

 ### Lowest limit analysis

 The lowest possible limit of the pagination is reached when the collection has `0` count.
 In that case the Pagy object created has the following peculiar attributes: